by Steve Schwinghamer, Historian

 “I am not sure whether it will interest you or not but I may state that a number of coloured people have been going from your district lately to Western Canada, and it is not considered that they are a class of colonists who will be likely to do well in our country.” - Canadian Superintendent of Immigration W.D.
 Scott to P.H.
 York, 17 October 1910.

 Canada’s early twentieth-century immigration policies deliberately excluded groups thought unsuited for integration.
 Beyond ordinary screening overseas, Canadian officials often took extraordinary steps to prevent these “undesirable” immigrants from traveling to Canada.
 These included rigorous screening overseas, the head tax, and even diplomatic agreements to limit emigration from other countries.
 However, Canadian authorities encountered circumstances in which identifying undesirable immigrants as such was politically difficult.
 For example, British subjects from India or the West Indies could claim privileged legal status in Canada, despite being likely targets for exclusion based on “race.”
 Canadian authorities responded with indirect restrictions in these cases, requiring immigrants from these places to have more money in their possession, or make a continuous journey from their country of origin to Canada.
 Between indirect policies and screening measures, Canada’s authorities developed a robust regime of preventative exclusion.
 However, their efforts to forestall Black immigrants from the United States went well beyond these other examples.
-Canadian immigration officials used their authority to obstruct African-American applicants for immigration to Canada in the early twentieth century through the selective enforcement of regulations, deception, bribery, and other questionable methods.
+Canadian immigration officials used their authority to obstruct Black American applicants for immigration to Canada in the early twentieth century through the selective enforcement of regulations, deception, bribery, and other questionable methods.

-Canadian Public Responses
+Canadian Public Responses to Black Immigration

 “We view with alarm the continuous and rapid influx of Negro settlers… this immigration will have the immediate effect of the discouraging white settlement in the vicinity of the Negro farms and will depreciate the value of all holdings within such areas.”

-Public debate often included a sense that the racial conflicts flaring in the United States would extend to Canada in the event of large-scale black immigration.
+Public debate often included a fear that the racial conflicts flaring in the United States would extend to Canada in the event of large-scale black immigration.
 Edmonton Municipal Council circulated a petition that gathered thousands of signatures, affirming “[i]t is a matter of common knowledge that it has been proved in the United States that negroes and whites cannot live in proximity without occurrence of revolting lawlessness, and the development of bitter race hatred…” C.A.
 Speers, tasked to report on “negro colonies” in Canada for the immigration department, commented on the “peculiar prejudice of our Canadian and Anglo-Saxon people that…want this to be retained as a white man’s country.”
 Despite sympathetic findings for Black immigrants in his report, Speers concluded:

 “…in my many years of experience with the Department, I have endeavoured to be just and accord to all people a justice for their virtues.
 I do not impeach [African Americans] with any lack of industrious habit nor would I impugn their honesty of purpose, but… I would consider it unwise to permit them to come in large numbers to our country, as they would soon assume such proportions that we might be confronted with the same difficulties, political and social, as the American Republic is dealing with to-day.”

-Campaign of Dissuasion
+Campaign of Dissuasion by Immigration Officials

-The racially-charged attitudes of Canada’s turn-of-the-century public were reflected by immigration officials.
+The racist attitudes present in Canada’s turn-of-the-century public were reflected by immigration officials.
 One important barrier raised by Canadian immigration authorities against African-Americans was passive but deliberate: they refused to respond to Black people requesting assistance or information.
 The Canadian government agent in Kansas City noted that he had “refused [Black applicants] literature by mail.
 Instead of securing their removal to Canada I have stood in the way, or there would have been not only a few hundred but many thousands of them.”
-Form letters mentioning the poor conditions in Canada for Black settlers were sent in response to inquiries from African-American community leaders, who were asked to share the bad news “among those who contemplate coming to Canada.”
+Form letters mentioning the poor conditions in Canada for Black settlers were sent in response to inquiries from Black American community leaders, who were asked to share the bad news “among those who contemplate coming to Canada.”
 The National Association for the Advancement of Colored People (NAACP) took note of the apparent colour bar and objected.
 In response, Frederick C. Blair (secretary in the department of immigration) wrote on behalf of the superintendent that “the climate and other conditions of this country are not such as would be found congenial to coloured people.”

 (See an example of Miller’s writing at http://gateway.okhistory.org/ark:/67531/metadc96112/m1/1/)